top of page

 INSTITUTIONAL & GALLERY EXHIBITIONS

-Legislative Assembly of Ontario – Dancing With Spirit, A La Carte Program, 2025.
+Legislative Assembly of Ontario – Dancing With Spirit, A La Carte Program, 2025

 John M. Parrott Art Gallery – Solo Exhibition, 2025.

-Quinte Arts Council – Solo Exhibitions, 2023 and 2025.
+Quinte Arts Council – Solo Exhibition 2026.

-These 4 Walls Gallery – Solo Exhibitions, 2022, 2023, 2024.
+These 4 Walls Gallery – Solo Exhibitions, 2022 - 2025

 JURIED & SELECTED GROUP EXHIBITIONS

-One of a Kind Show, Toronto ON, 2025
+One of a Kind Show,- Toronto ON, 2025

-Muskoka Festival of the Arts, 2025
+Muskoka Festival of the Arts,-2025

-Buckhorn Festival of the Arts, 2025
+Buckhorn Festival of the Arts,- 2025, 2026

-Quinte Arts Council – International Women’s Day Juried Exhibition, 2023, 2024, 2025
+Quinte Arts Council International Women’s Day Juried Exhibition, 2023 - 2026

-John M. Parrott Gallery Juried Exhibition, 2024
+John M. Parrott Gallery -Juried Exhibition, 2024

 Quinte Arts Council Biennial Juried Exhibition, 2023, 2025